Search News & Insights

 As with REITs in other jurisdictions “terms and conditions will apply”.
 Details of the conditions which will apply to the operation of REITs in Ireland will be contained in Finance Bill 2013, which is due to be published in the first quarter of 2013.
 Only when this legislation is available will it become clear how significant an impact the introduction of REITs will have on the Irish real estate market.
 A further update will be circulated when further details emerge.

-If you would like more information or advice in relation to this matter, please get in touch with your usual Commercial Property Group contact or any of the contacts listed in this email.
+If you would like more information or advice in relation to this matter, please get in touch with your usual Commercial Real Estate Group contact.